 - Faculty Faculty of Computing, Engineering and The Built Environment

 This course is:

 This course provides self-paced blended learning with a requirement to attend in-person classes on alternate Saturdays over the duration of the course.

-The course follows the Cisco Networking Academy Curricula for CCNA Routing and Switching (CCNA R&S), in preparation for taking the current CCNA R & S certification exam, the cost of which is included within the course fee.
+The course follows the Cisco Networking Academy Curricula for CCNA v7 in preparation for taking the current CCNA certification exam.

 You will have access to the official Cisco Networking Academy online curricula and Packet Tracer network simulation software, and work through the e-learning material, completing the relevant practical and theoretical exercises provided.
 The course provides 24/7 access to the online material, which includes pre-recorded video tutorials and remote access to real networking equipment.